Can you see stars’ different colors? | EarthSky.org

 Can you spot Capella?
 If so, notice that it’s a golden star.
 A star’s spectral type indicates its color.
 Capella is a G star, and, in that classification, it’s like our sun.
 Both our sun and Capella shine with a golden light.

-Sirius, by the way – the sky’s brightest star – is almost always described as a white star.
+Sirius, by the way – the sky’s brightest star, after the sun – is almost always described as a white star.

 EarthSky astronomy kits are perfect for beginners.
 Order today from the EarthSky store